When Someone You Know...

 The first steps in recovery are recognizing that there is a problem and admitting that help is necessary.
 Treatment might involve detoxification, medical and/or nutritional screening, and behavior modification.

-- Make an appointment at the Edmonds CC Counseling and Resource Center with a professional counselor, who can listen, offer feedback, and provide referrals to treatment resources.
+- Make an appointment at the Counseling and Resource Center to meet with a professional counselor, who can provide a screening, listen, offer feedback, and provide referrals to treatment resources.